-In a practical network, if the ONUs retain the primary equalization delays after a protection-switching event, the adjusted round-trip times observed by the backup OLT are no longer identical.
-ONUs are transmitting on generally different wavelengths with different refractive indices, and the response times may change due to the serializer/deserializer phase randomization.
-The aggregate relative drift caused by these effects, however, can be bounded and will not exceed a few tens of bit times.
-The backup OLT can mitigate the drift by providing additional guard time between the upstream bursts in the bandwidth maps.
+In a practical network, if the ONUs retain the primary EqDs after a protection-switching event, the adjusted round-trip times (RTTs) observed by the backup OLT are no longer identical.
+ONUs transmit on generally different wavelengths with different refractive indices and the response times may change due to the serializer/deserializer phase randomization.
+The aggregate relative drift caused by these effects, however, can be bounded and will not exceed a few 10s of bit times.
+The backup OLT can mitigate the drift by providing additional guard time between the upstream bursts in the BW maps.
 Furthermore, depending on the mechanisms offered by the TC layer of a particular PON system, the backup OLT may re-acquire the ranging information without the service interruptions associated with the opening of quiet windows.

-Prior to switchover, the backup OLT obtains the ODN design parameters and the value of the primary upstream PHY offset, Tmax, via an offline management channel.
+Prior to switchover, the backup OLT obtains the ODN design parameters and the value of the primary upstream PHY offset, T{max} , via an offline management channel.

-Upon the switchover, the backup OLT proceeds as follows.
+Upon the switchover, the backup OLT proceeds as follows:

-- The backup OLT ensures that the subtending ONUs are in the Operation state O5.
+- 1) The backup OLT ensures that the subtending ONUs are in operation state O5.
 In XG-PON, this is achieved by virtue of a well-formed downstream transmission.
-In G-PON, an individual directed POPUP message may be required, unless a new broadcast Swift\POPUP message (see [b-ITU-T G.984.3] Amendment 3) can be used to bring the ONUs in the POPUP state directly into the O5 state. - 2) The backup OLT schedules the upstream transmissions by forming a bandwidth map with extended guard times between the individual bursts and relating them to a yet unknown upstream PHY frame reference.

-- 3) The backup OLT detects the individual upstream transmissions and observes the adjusted round-trip times of the subtending ONUs.
-The adjusted round-trip times form a distribution with bounded support. - 4) The backup OLT selects an interim upstream PHY frame offset to be not less than the largest observed round-trip time. - The backup OLT issues individual relative equalization delay adjustments to align the ONUs at the selected interim upstream PHY frame offset.
-This is done with an available Ranging\Time message in XG-PON and with a new Ranging\Adjustment message in G-PON (see [b-ITU-T G.984.3] Amendment 3). - The backup OLT may adjust the upstream PHY frame offset at the desired value by issuing a broadcast relative equalization delay adjustment.
-This is done with an available Ranging\Time message in XG-PON or with a new Ranging\Adjustment message in G-PON (see [b-ITU-T G.984.3] Amendment 3). - 7) The backup OLT restores the normal guard times in the bandwidth maps.
+In G-PON, an individual directed POPUP message may be required, unless a new broadcast Swift_POPUP message (see Amendment 3 of [b-ITU-T G.984.3]) can be used to bring the ONUs in the POPUP state directly into the O5 state. - 2) The backup OLT schedules the upstream transmissions by forming a BW map with extended guard times between the individual bursts and relating them to a yet unknown upstream PHY frame reference. - 3) The backup OLT detects the individual upstream transmissions and observes the adjusted RTTs of the subtending ONUs.
+The adjusted RTTs form a distribution with bounded support. - 4) The backup OLT selects an interim upstream PHY frame offset to be not less than the largest observed RTT. - 5) The backup OLT issues individual relative EqD adjustments to align the ONUs at the selected interim upstream PHY frame offset.
+This is done with an available Ranging_Time message in XG-PON and with a new Ranging_Adjustment message in G-PON (see Amendment 3 of [b-ITU-T G.984.3]). - 6) The backup OLT may adjust the upstream PHY frame offset at the desired value by issuing a broadcast relative EqD adjustment.
+This is done with an available Ranging_Time message in XG-PON or with a new Ranging_Adjustment message in G-PON (see Amendment 3 of [b-ITU-T G.984.3]). - 7) The backup OLT restores the normal guard times in the BW maps.

-In the subsequent operation, the backup OLT, which has become the serving OLT, conducts service as usual, including discovery and admission of the newly activated ONUs for which it opens a quiet window and performs ranging with equalization delay calculation.
+In the subsequent operation, the backup OLT, which has become the serving OLT, conducts service as usual, including discovery and admission of the newly activated ONUs for which it opens a quiet window and performs ranging with EqD calculation.